Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What are the signs and symptoms of an ischemic stroke?

 Signs and symptoms may begin suddenly and worsen quickly.
-Any of the following may appear minutes or hours after a stroke, and worsen quickly:
+Any of the following may appear minutes or hours after a stroke:

 - Severe headache

 - Numbness, tingling, weakness, or paralysis on one side of your body

 - Trouble walking or speaking